mukkelian/Ether/README.md

 In input file there are basic informations which you need to provide before running the program which are given below,

 I		---> Ising/Heisenberg (I/M) model

 20000		---> MC steps

 10000		---> equilibration steps

 100 2 2		---> Temp(K) ==> final, initial, interval

-3		---> no. of species present in the structure.vasp file 0.5 0 0		---> Magnetic moment for species1, species2, species3.. and so on..
+3		---> no. of species present in the structure.vasp file

+0.5 0 0		---> Magnetic moment for species1, species2, species3.. and so on..

 1		---> no. of species to include

-Ce		---> species symbols (repeat in same line for many species) 4 4 4		---> Supercell size
+Ce		---> species symbols (repeat in same line for many species)

+4 4 4		---> Supercell size

-.F.		---> for staggered  magn. (optional) c c c		---> boundary CLOSED/OPEN (c/o)
+.F.		---> for staggered  magn. (optional)

+c c c		---> boundary CLOSED/OPEN (c/o)

-2		---> for sampling (used to calculate the statistical error); NOTE :: you can increase it for correct result 50		---> least phi angle (used to achieve the equilibrium spin state, phi angle will vary within this range) 50		---> MC step interval to calculate observables
+2		---> for sampling (used to calculate the statistical error); NOTE :: you can increase it for correct result

+50		---> least phi angle (used to achieve the equilibrium spin state, phi angle will vary within this range)

+50		---> MC step interval to calculate observables

 .F.
 5 5 0	---> Magnetic field (logic, Mx, My, Mz)

 2		---> g_factor

 # 2. About 'j_exchange' file

 4		---> no. of distinct nbd(N)

 Ce ce 1.0 1 1 1 4.16970	(for N=1)	! ith ion, jth ion, j_value (Jxx, Jyy, Jzz), anisotropy(a1, a2, a3), bond length.

 ce Ce 1.0 1 1 1 7.22213	(for N=2)

 Ce Ce 1.0 1 1 1 4.08267	(for N=3)

 ce ce 1.0 1 1 1 7.57543	(for N=4)

 #note:	small/large caps are automatically considered into the program.
-	for anisotropy see (a1, a2, a3) in equation no. 2
+For anisotropy see (a1, a2, a3) in equation no. 2

 # 3. About structure.vasp file